SAT and TOEFL: What You Need to Know About Each Test

 Question: Summarize the points made in the lecture, being sure to explain how they cast doubt on specific points made in the reading passage.

-Here's one example of an independent writing task:
+Here's one example of a writing for an academic discussion task:

 Since you're typing on the computer, there will be a counter below the text box for both tasks that tells you your total word count.
 Both essays are initially graded between 0 and 5, and you can consult the rubric to see what you need to accomplish to score at each level.
 A strong grasp of grammar, word choice, and organization is important for doing well on the Writing section.